 - Most of the persons involved in the contract management process have taken part in training activities; - To ensure impartiality, consistency and transparency toward all potential tenderers, an external consultant that has advised the Town during the pre-project phase may not also submit a bid for the project.
 A legal opinion has been obtained on this point; - The Town has implemented measures to encourage rotation among potential contracting parties.
 The municipality aims to involve the greatest number of firms from among those able to meet its needs by favouring rotation among potential contracting parties whenever possible.
-However, such rotation must not be to the detriment of the sound management of public spending; - The Town has implemented mechanisms governing the contractor performance evaluation process; - All bids received are checked for compliance.
+However, such rotation must not be to the detriment of the sound management of public spending; - The Town gives preference to Quebec goods and services and Quebec-based establishments; - The Town has implemented mechanisms governing the contractor performance evaluation process; - All bids received are checked for compliance.
 Bids deemed non-compliant are documented as such; - The register of companies ineligible for government contracts is checked before awarding any and all contracts; - Change orders, cost overruns and other changes to contacts are authorized when incidental to the original contact, when they do not change the nature of the contract and when they relate to items unforeseeable at the time the contract was awarded.
 All contract changes are authorized, based on the amount of additional spending, by the level of authority stipulated in the Delegation of Authority By-law or by Council once the amount of the changes exceeds the total expenditure allowed under the resolution awarding the contract.

-Report tabled at the September 27, 2021, public meeting
+Report tabled at the public meeting on July 11, 2023